oliverwarne/FRC-Scrutor/README.md

 ```
 There is no built in gui for making them.

 To configure your analyzation settings, open up config.py and mess around with those.
-Everything is commeneted so you should be able to understand what's happening.

 #####  Output

-Before you can get started, you have to go into scan.py and change os.chdir() to where you have the text files stored.
+Before you can get started, you have to go into config.py and point os.chdir() to where you have the text files stored.

 To actually begin the analyzation, just run scan.py.
-It will spit out the score, teamname, and teamnum into percentage.file in a loop, so you can leave it running and have the directory filled by another program.
+It will spit out a percentage of how well the team matches up, and teams number, and the teams name into a csv file.